-We will enter the data together and link up all your investment accounts.
-In addition to your personal investment accounts, we will connect your employer retirement plans as well.
+We will work on the data together online and link up all your investment accounts.
+We will also connect your employer retirement plans.

 You will get a written action plan to help you implement the recommendations we agreed on in your planning.
-In the basic program, you will apply the recommendations yourself.
+You will have ongoing online access to your plan.

 Whether we work together or you implement on your own, it’s important to understand that planning is not a set it and forget it proposition.
-For the reasons mentioned in the implementation discussion, you need to revisit the plan when changes warrant.
+For the reasons mentioned above, you need to revisit the plan at least annually.

 If life changes happen during the year, it may be necessary to review more frequently.